marshmallow-code/webargs/docs/upgrading.rst

 ValidationError Messages Are Namespaced Under The Location
 ----------------------------------------------------------

-If you were parsing ValidationError messages, you will notice a change in the messages produced by webargs.
+Code parsing ValidationError messages will notice a change in the messages produced by webargs.
 What would previously have come back with messages like `{"foo":["Not a valid integer."]}` will now have messages nested one layer deeper, like `{"json":{"foo":["Not a valid integer."]}}`.

-To rewrite code which was handling these errors, you will need to be prepared to traverse messages by one additional level.
+To rewrite code which was handling these errors, the handler will need to be prepared to traverse messages by one additional level.
 For example:

 .. code-block:: python